crescent-network/crescent/x/liquidity/spec/04_messages.md

 - The denoms of `DepositCoins` are different from the pair of the pool specified by `PoolId`
 - The balance of `Depositor` does not have enough coins for `DepositCoins`

-Read more about deposit and withdraw at [Liquidity pool white paper](/docs/whitepapers/liquidity/pool.md#deposit-and-withdraw-ratio).
+Read more about deposit and withdraw in the [Liquidity pool white paper](../../../docs/whitepapers/liquidity/pool.md#deposit-and-withdraw-ratio).

 ## MsgWithdraw